TGShevchenko/GWTClientServerExample/README.md

 # GWTClientServerExample

 This is a Client-Server example of using GWT, Spring and Hibernate frameworks together written in Java.
-It demonstrate a small enterprise system of employees with interacting through a WEB interface.
+It demonstrates a small enterprise system of employees with interacting through a WEB interface.
 The employee information is stored in a relational database and can be viewed, updated or added.